cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 !!! tip "Task Naming"
-    To name a task one can simply use `name` field. `foo_task` syntax is simply a syntactic sugar.
-Following two task definitions
+    To name a task one can simply use the `name` field. `foo_task` syntax is simply a syntactic sugar.
+The following two task definitions
     are identical:

     ```yaml
     foo_task:
       ...

     task:
       name: foo
       ...